hallade/gestpi/README.md

 // Actions for the Database
-Create an empty database called "bd_gestpi" with UT8.
+Create an empty MYSQL database called "bd_gestpi" with UT8.
 Username : root / Password :""
 Execute the sql instructions in the file "bd_gestpi.sql" to fill the database

 //Actions for project